unprofession-al/bpmon/docs/_source/content/_index.md

 and all required checks in place.

-__But not every failed check is an incident!__ Given we have a tidy setup with a bunch of webservers, a decent amount of database replicas etc. an outage of a single webserver does not affect aur service.
+__But not every failed check is an incident!__ Given we have a tidy setup with a bunch of webservers, a decent amount of database replicas etc. an outage of a single webserver does not affect our service.

 BPMON allows you to group checks into __Key Performance Indicators__ (KPI's).
 A KPI for our web service could be *60% of our frontend webservers must be healthy for the KPI to be healthy*.
 Neat!

-A __Busisess Process__ (BP's) is a set of KPI's.
+A __Business Process__ (BP's) is a set of KPI's.
 Each KPI must be healthy for the BP to be healthy as well.

 ## Features